hamalainenilmari/Big-Data-Platform/assignment-3-894931/reports/Assignment-3-Report.md

 We can see that every row is correctly discarded.
 We sent 20 messages a second to the platform, and the records processed per second was only 8.8, which means that the processing time of the component decreased a lot.
 This indicates that processing mismatching schema of input data increases the platform load.
 In this kind of cases its important that we have the feature to send an alert to the tenant, so they can fix the problem without the platform having to freeze their component.

 We also tested sending data that is missing start timestamp, which is also essential value as it is used for timestamping and windowing.
 This data error does not currently get logged in current implementation, as the data is discarded right away because it cant be assigned a timestamp.
+The tests prove that the tenantstreamapp can handle bad data without failing or stopping.

 ### 2.5 Performance with tenantstreamap parallellism configurations